dry-python/returns/docs/pages/interfaces.rst

 Bindable
 --------

-Bindable is something that we can bind it with a function, like :class:`Maybe <returns.maybe.Maybe>`, so :class:`Bindable <returns.interfaces.bindable.BindableN>` interface will help us to create our custom bindable.
+Bindable is something that we can bind with a function.
+Like :class:`~returns.maybe.Maybe`, so :class:`~returns.interfaces.bindable.BindableN` interface will help us to create our custom bindable.

 .. code:: python